stepanova531/Instacart_Analysis/README.md

 # Data
 Data has been taken from Instacart open-source data sets.
 The customer data set was created the purpose of this analysis.
 # Tools
-Python
+Python,
-Jupyter Notebook
+Jupyter Notebook,
-Pandas & NumPy Libraries
+Pandas & NumPy Libraries,
-Matplotlib
+Matplotlib,
 Seaborn
 # Insights & Recommendations
 The analysis of Instacart data is trying to answer many business questions about how the customers’ ordering behavior differs for different type of clients.